TrueWinter/DiscordBot/README.md

   - Deleted message logs

 ### Installation
+First of all, clone this repository.

 This bot requires [Node.js](https://nodejs.org/) v8+ to run.
 It also requires [Python](https://www.python.org/downloads/) **2.7.x** (no, Python 3.x.x does not work) for the node-opus dependency (for music commands).

-Also, please create a channel on your Discord server for mod logs and change the channel name in the config file if needed.
+Also, please make a channel for mod logs in your Discord server and change the name of it in the config file if needed.

+Once you have those installed, edit the `config.json.example` file and then rename the file to `config.json`.
-Once you have those installed, install the dependencies and start the bot
+After that, you can install the dependencies and start the bot

 ```sh
 $ cd DiscordBot